 Resize images - Allows you to specify a reduced image size as a percentage of the original – 100%, 66%, 50%, 33% and 25%.
 This option allows you to better control the format of your reports, and it also allows you to reduce the size of the resulting PDF or Excel files.

-Display GPS coordinates on map – Display GPS coordinates (if any) on a location map which will be appended to the PDF or Excel file.
-Use the “Auto-scale” option to let doForms select the best map scale that fits all the GPS points.
-Use the “Enter scale” option to manually specify a scale.
-0 is lowest detail.
-20 is highest detail.
-Highest detail maps may not be available for all locations.

 Creating Excel Reports

 In addition to the PDF report format described above, doForms allows you create Excel reports of your data.
 Excel reports have a number of advantages over PDF reports: